Select Language

 • Imaging tests like a CT scan of your urinary tract or an MRI of your prostate

-What are the Types of Prostatitis?
+What Are the Types and Symptoms of Prostatitis?

 • Painful inability to empty your bladder (Urinary retention)